jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/1_theory/7_hist_weights/task.md

 To address this, we can normalize histograms so they show proportions (or probabilities) instead of raw counts.
 This ensures that differences in sample size do not affect the histograms.

-In Matplotlib's `hist` function, we can achieve this by setting the `weights` parameter, which accepts a collection of values.
+In Matplotlib's `hist` method, we can achieve this by setting the `weights` parameter, which accepts a collection of values.
 This parameter
 specifies the weight assigned to each data point: